 Wood decks may be appropriate if they are constructed on a non-street facing elevation.
+Wood decks should have an appropriate stain and/or paint that is complementary to other site and building elements.

-ltem Acceptability Approval Process Guideline ENT Repair of original porch with like-for-like materials or original materials None 3.01 FREATMENT Adding new materials to existing historic porch 2 LC 3.01 ' Constructing a new porch on street-facing elevation × LC 3.02 PROPOSED Removing a historic porch × LC 3.04 PROF New deck on street facing elevation and/or street facing side yard × LC 3.04 New deck on non-street facing elevation LC 3.04 New code-compliant railings with appropriate materials and installation 2 LC 3.03 Staining or painting existing elements with like-for-like materials None 3.01 Staining or painting existing elements with a new color 2 LC 3.03
+ENT ltem Acceptability Approval Process Guideline Repair of original porch with like-for-like materials or original materials 2 None 3.01 TREATMENT Adding new materials to existing historic porch ?
+LC 3.01 Constructing a new porch on street-facing elevation X LC 3.02 PROPOSED Removing a historic porch X LC 3.04 PROF New deck on street facing elevation and/or street facing side yard X LC 3.05 New deck on non-street facing elevation > LC 3.05 New code-compliant railings with appropriate materials and installation ?
+LC 3.03 Staining or painting existing elements with like-for-like materials 2 None 3.01 Staining or painting existing elements with a new color ?
+LC 3.03

-M Maintenance Action None No approval required, coordinate with staff with any questions КЕҮ 8 Best Practice LC Staff evaluation and review by landmark commission, likely expedited approval Good LC Staff evaluation and review by landmark commission; likely approval • Case by Case Evaluation LC Staff evaluation and review by landmark commission, approval unknown Not Acceptable LC Staff evaluation and review by landmark commission, approval unlikely
+KEY 2 Maintenance Action None No approval required, coordinate with staff with any questions \\$ Best Practice LC Staff evaluation and review by landmark commission, likely expedited approval 4 Good LC Staff evaluation and review by landmark commission; likely approval ?
+Case by Case Evaluation LC Staff evaluation and review by landmark commission, approval unknown X Not Acceptable LC Staff evaluation and review by landmark commission, approval unlikely